 Western Front: The French report light German attacks.

-British Government: The British Embassy in Washington D.C. works up a priority list of U.S. armaments that Great Britain needs most desperately in case the US ban on exports were to "be amended."
+British Government: The British Embassy in Washington D.C. works up a priority list of U.S. armaments that Great Britain needs most desperately in case the US ban on exports was to "be amended."
 Category 1 includes 'Gun liners" and "Small arms ammunition, shell bodies, cartridge cases."
 Further down the list is "Aircraft of all kinds."

 US Government: The US Senate opens debate on the neutrality bill.

-British Homefront: Tribunals are established to process the 50,000 enemy (primarily German) aliens registered in London.
+British Homefront: Tribunals are established to process the 50,000 primarily German enemy aliens registered in London.